 The 2nd Vice Chair (or Immediate Past Chair), shall perform all duties of the Chair and Vice-Chair in the event that both are unavailable.
 When so acting, the 2nd Vice-Chair (or Immediate Past Chair) shall have all powers of, and be subject to, all restrictions on the Chair.
 The 2nd Vice-Chair (or Immediate Past Chair) shall have such other powers and perform such other duties as the Board or this Charter may require.

-Person with Lived Experience who shall have been elected to the CoC Board in one of the Lived Experience seats
+Person with Lived Experience as Currently or Formerly Homeless who shall have been elected to the CoC Board from one of the designated Lived Experience as Currently or Formerly Homeless seats

-Service Provider Representative who shall have been elected to the CoC Board in one of the Service Provider seats
+Service Provider Representative who shall have been elected to the CoC Board from one of the designated Service Provider seats

-The Board’s Governance Advisory Committee shall nominate Board Officers, to be approved by the full Board.
+The Board’s Governance Advisory Committee shall nominate Board Officers, to be approved by the Board Chair and the CoC Lead Agency CEO (as an Ex-Officio Board member), prior to approval by the full Board.
 Board Officers shall serve two-year terms to coincide with their Board member terms.

-Advisory Board Executive Committee
+4.2.6 Board Executive Committee

-The Executive Committee is comprised of the Board Officers (Chair, Vice Chair, 2nd Vice Chair (or Immediate Past Chair), Person with Lived Experience, and Service Provider Representative), Chairs of Standing Committees, and the CoC Lead Agency CEO (as an Ex officio member).
+The Executive Committee is comprised of the Board Officers (Chair, Vice Chair, 2nd Vice Chair (or Immediate Past Chair), a Person with Lived Experience as Homeless or Formerly Homeless, and a Service Provider Representative, Chairs of Standing Committees, and the CoC Lead Agency CEO (as an Ex Officio Board member).
 The Board’s Executive Committee is a mechanism to engage, within the limits set by Board policy and the Charter, in decision making, oversight, and communication on important Continuum of Care matters.

 The Executive Committee has meetings during the year separate from the Board and are convened as needed by the Chair.
-The Executive Committee's actions are reported no later than the next meeting of the Board.
+The Executive Committee's actions are reported no later than the next full meeting of the Board.

 The Executive Committee has the responsibility to: